ibrahim-altufayli/kalvad/README.md

 # kalvad
 Cart Assignment
 To Install and run the application, we have to do the following steps:
-- we have to install python 3.10 from it is official website.
+- We have to install python 3.10 from it is official website.
-- Install Django  (make sure that python is installed) run "python -m pip install Django" on cmd.
-- Install Pillow /We have used images for products/ run "pip install pillow" on cmd.
+- Install the required libs by using the updated requirements.txt, please run the following command on the project root folder /pip install requirements.txt/ .
 - It is more prefarable to create and activate a virtual enviroment to isolate project libs from global one.
-- Navigate to the project root and run "python manage.py runserver" / you do not need to makeigrations or migrate or createsuperuser because the project is shipped with sqllite file that hold everything.
+- Navigate to the project root and run "python manage.py runserver" / you do not need to makeigrations, migrate or createsuperuser because the project is shipped with sqllite file that hold everything.
 - No need to collect static file, files already collected -You can access the admin by visiting http://127.0.0.1:8000/admin and using username=kalvad/password=P@ssw0rd
 - We can define new products, product units, shopping carts, cart items inside the admin(I did not adjusted the admin UI or functionality but it serve the need of creating the required entites).